Web3-Pi/docs/docs/support/cheatsheet.md

 - `sudo ./scripts/update_nimbus.sh`
   This script updates the Nimbus application to the latest available version.
 It stops the service, installs the new version, and then restarts the service.

+- `sudo ./scripts/check_install.sh`
+  This script checks the installation and configuration of Web3 Pi.
+It verifies installed packages, active services, disk and swap usage, network connectivity, and other important aspects.
+The output is formatted and color-coded for better readability.

+You can also view and execute scripts from the [Cockpit Web3 Pi Script Runner plugin](../management/cockpit/web3-pi-script-runner.md).

 ## CCZE

 Newer version of the Web3 Pi image include CCZE, which enables automatic colorization of logs from applications such as Geth and Nimbus, significantly improving readability.